joblib/joblib/doc/parallel.rst

 Prior to Python 3.4 the ``'multiprocessing'`` backend of joblib can only use the ``fork`` strategy to create worker processes under non-Windows systems.
 This can cause some third-party libraries to crash or freeze.
-Such libraries include as Apple vecLib / Accelerate (used by NumPy under OSX), some old version of OpenBLAS (prior to 0.2.10) or the OpenMP runtime implementation from GCC which is used internally by third-party libraries such as XGBoost, spaCy, OpenCV...
+Such libraries include Apple vecLib / Accelerate (used by NumPy under OSX), some old version of OpenBLAS (prior to 0.2.10) or the OpenMP runtime implementation from GCC which is used internally by third-party libraries such as XGBoost, spaCy, OpenCV...

-To avoid this problem ``joblib.Parallel`` can be configured to use the ``'forkserver'`` start method on Python 3.4 and later.
+The best way to avoid this problem is to use the ``'loky'`` backend instead of the ``multiprocessing`` backend.
+Prior to joblib 0.12, it is also possible  to get ``joblib.Parallel`` configured to use the ``'forkserver'`` start method on Python 3.4 and later.
 The start method has to be configured by setting the ``JOBLIB_START_METHOD`` environment variable to ``'forkserver'`` instead of the default ``'fork'`` start method.
 However the user should be aware that using the ``'forkserver'`` method prevents ``joblib.Parallel`` to call function interactively defined in a shell session.

 You can read more on this topic in the `multiprocessing documentation
 <https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods>`_.